zhiyaol/deltakit/docs/guide/adding_noise.md

 Each noise source has its own theory, and you may try to model it quite accurately.
 The problem comes with the experiment size.
 As you explore probabilistic processes, you want your evidence to be statistically reliable.
 But due to the exponential improvement in logical error-probability when scaling an error-correction code, typical experiment repetition numbers (also known as number of shots) may exceed $10^8$.
 Doing accurate simulation with this number of repetitions is practically impossible, so you may have to sacrifice model accuracy for simulation speed.

 ## Practical solution

-The ``Stim`` library offers tools for both quick simulation (thanks to its limitation to Clifford gates) and a reasonably rich palette of error mechanisms, which may be used to approximate different types of noise.
+The `Stim` library offers tools for both quick simulation (thanks to its limitation to Clifford gates) and a reasonably rich palette of error mechanisms, which may be used to approximate different types of noise.
-Deltakit benefits from both Stim's simulation and error approaches.
+Deltakit benefits from both Stim's simulation and error implementation approaches.
 You may read about these building blocks in detail in the [Noise Channels section](https://github.com/quantumlib/Stim/blob/main/doc/gates.md#noise-channels) of the Stim documentation.